 Improve your APA citation skills!
 Learn how to identify different kinds of resources by looking at the citation.
 Use style manuals and online tools to create your own citations.
 Find out which resources have citation helpers.
 Work with other students to figure out how to cite your sources.
 This workshop is designed for students in the LEAP program at Wright State.

 Did you know that you have access to over 1 million images in the areas of art, architecture, the humanities, and social sciences?
 They're all in a database called ARTstor.
 Come to this workshop to learn how to search, save, and view these images so that you can use them in your papers, teaching, or just for fun.

-Designed for the beginning inventor/entrepreneur, the workshop offers basic patent research information and search techniques for using the United States Patent and Trademark Office (USPTO) web site and databases.
-Literature from the USPTO will also be distributed during the workshop.
+Designed for the beginning inventor, the workshop covers preliminary patent research using the USPTO web databases.
+Classification systems will also be covered in the workshop.